-The beautiful harbor is filled with restaurants and bars to sit and watch the sun go down.
+The beautiful harbour is filled with restaurants and bars to sit and watch the sun go down.
 Or take a stroll through the side streets packed with shops, museums and churches.

-Crete is seeped in Greek myths and ledgends where better to incorporate a bit of history into your holidays!
-Explore the birth place of Zeus, the labarythn of the minatour and ancent towns.
+Crete seeps in Greek myths and legends where better to incorporate a bit of history into your holidays!
+Explore the birthplace of Zeus, the labyrinth of the minotaur and ancient towns.

 Mini train tour

-Crete has it’s own unique style of tours, they operate old fashioned road trains to drive around and show all the highlights.
-There are a number of different day tours to choose from depending on your interests, they all include a guide and stops for food.
+Crete has its own unique style of tours, they operate old fashioned road trains to drive around and show all the highlights.
+There are many different day tours to choose from depending on your interests, they all include a guide and stops for food.
 The tour we did I would really recommend we explored an old church hidden within a cave, went up to the mountains to see how traditional raqui is made and visited the oldest Olive tree in the world.